Free Shipping on orders over $20

 :

-Victoria's Deserts: Border Track
+Exploring Victoria's Deserts: Border Track

-Victoria isn't known for its deserts, and rightfully so.
-Technically speaking, it doesn't actually have any – even the deceptively named Little Desert receives more than 250mm of rain per year, which knocks it of the list.
 But we're not here for a lesson on nomenclature.
 As a matter of fact, there are plenty of arid regions in the southern state that'll give you a dose of dusty 4WDing comparable to the country's 'real deserts.'

 Don't forget to lower your tyre pressure before tackling the sandy tracks that lead to the dunes, and then be careful to avoid staking.
 Once you hit the Snowdrift, whip out the Maccas tray or pull the lid off the Esky and take a ride down the sleek, sandy face.
 After that you can take the short walk up to O'Sullivans lookout and get a take a few happy snaps.
-No doubt a day on the dunes will have left you thirsty for some chilled local lagers, luckily it's only 15km from the end of Wirrengren Plain Track to Underbool, where you can relax and refuel.
+No doubt a day on the dunes will have left you thirsty for some chilled local lagers.
+Luckily it's only 15km from the end of Wirrengren Plain Track to Underbool, where you can relax and refuel.

 The next leg after Underbool takes you into the Murray-Sunset National Park and on to the Pink Lakes.
 Algae in the lakes secrete a red pigment in spring that turns the waters a brilliant rosy hue.
-There are a number of walks from the camp-site beside Lake Crosbie, one of which is littered with old machinery that was abandoned when salt miners left the area in the 70s, after six decades of commercial harvesting.
+There are a number of walks from the campsite beside Lake Crosbie, one of which is littered with old machinery that was abandoned when salt miners left the area in the 1970s, after six decades of commercial harvesting.

 At this point it's wise to check you've got a full tank before you head deep into the Murray-Sunset wilderness, as you won't have a chance to refill for another 200km or so.
 Along the Sunset Track to the Rock Holes and onto the Border Track proper.
 The Vic/SA border fence will be visible at certain points along the trail, as you bounce along on lumpy surface that's developed courtesy of heavy trail bike traffic.